• Skip to primary navigation

 En Español Recipe ↆ

-A classic of children's birthdays, this fruit punch recipe, which we can variously call ponche de frutas or coctel de frutas is an improved version of the original, healthier and more natural, one you will be happy to serve to little ones.
+A classic of children's birthdays, this fruit punch recipe, which we can variously call Ponche de frutas or coctel de frutas is an improved version of the original.
+Healthier and more natural, one you will be happy to serve to little ones.
 There's also an option for the grownups.

 Ponche de frutas (fruit punch).